Mihail-Gerasimov/zarubin_site/src/cases/norilsk.md

 ## Scope of Work

-- Development of a responsive website for three resolutions: desktop, tablet, and mobile
+- Development of a <strong>responsive website</strong> for three resolutions: desktop, tablet, and mobile
 - Prototyping of screens, including: Home, Matches, Calendar, Standings, News, and Shop pages
-- Creation of UX/UI design
+- Creation of <strong>UX/UI design</strong>
 - Preparation of layouts
 - CMS setup
-- Preparation of monthly content: information about coaches, players, transfers, major announcements, and match comments.
+- <strong>Preparation of monthly content:</strong> information about coaches, players, transfers, major announcements, and match comments.
 Content upload to the website.